Updated: Jul 20

-First, let me say healing your pain from a trauma is a deeply personal experience that is yours alone.
-I couldn't ever tell you the best way or only way to heal your pain.
-I will say journaling, writing and speaking my story healed or unhealed has helped in so many ways.
+First, let me say healing your pain from trauma is a deeply personal experience that is yours alone.
+I couldn't tell you the best way or only way to heal your pain.
+I will say journaling, writing, and speaking my story healed or unhealed has helped in so many ways.

 If you are telling your story from an unhealed place all you have to do is say, "I'm not done with what I'm learning from this yet" somewhere in your piece.
 Being honest with your audience is absolutely essential to the performance of your work, healed or unhealed.
-When you are authentic your audience who may be unhealed as well, can feel acceptance in their inability right now to see, feel or experience all the truth in their wounds.
-They can see themselves in your work, be able to relate, and they may also have an opportunity to begin to heal themselves through your article, book or speech.
+When you are authentic your audience may be unhealed as well can feel acceptance in their inability right now to see, feel, or experience all the truth in their wounds.
+They can see themselves in your work, be able to relate, and they may also have an opportunity to begin to heal themselves through your article, book, or speech.

 If I decided with absolute finality that this or that person is cut out of my life, I have sucked all the possibility out of my experience.
 They don't get to heal, they don't get to change, they are stuck in my perception, limited, and unmovable.
 That truly isn't fair to me or to them.
 When we stick our story in a book without this "I'm still learning" caveat our readers hear our disgust, our pain, our lack of love and it can be a pretty big turnoff for some.
 It can also make the reader think that their pain can't be released which can cause them to lose hope.
 The primary reason to share our story is to give hope, not take it away.
 These are all thoughts to consider as you continue your writing journey from an unhealed place.